DS-100/DS-100.github.io/sp22faq.md

 **[UPDATE 1/9/22] Data 100 will be online for at least the first two weeks of the semester.**

 [Ed post](https://edstem.org/us/courses/15436/discussion/985206).
-More details to be posted soon; please make sure you are subscribed to the [EdStem discussion forum](https://edstem.org/us/courses/15436/discussion/) for latest updates as we prepare for this semester.
+More details to be posted soon; please make sure you are subscribed to the [EdStem discussion forum]({{page.course.edstem}}) for latest updates as we prepare for this semester.

 ---

-**Data 100 will be taught in hybrid mode for the Spring 2022 semester**
+**Q. Will Data 100 be taught in hybrid mode for the Spring 2022 semester?**

+**A.** Yes.
-* Lectures will be available in three formats: Live attendance, Zoom simulcast of the live lecture, and a recording of the live lecture posted later.
+* Lectures will be available in three formats: Live attendance, Zoom simulcast of the live lecture, and a recording of the live lecture posted within 24 hours.
 * There will be _both_ in-person and online options for discussions, labs and office hours.
 Most options will be in-person.
-* There will be a midterm.
-There will very likely also be a final exam, though we may have a project in lieu of a final.
-There will be an online option for any exam.
-We may actually do fully online exams.
-TBD.
+* There will be two midterms and a final exam.
+There will be online options for all exams.
 * The above means that **time conflicts should not be an issue for anyone.**

 <!-- Template to copy/paste